peopledoc/django-chartjs/README.rst

 This is compatible with Chart.js and Highcharts JS librairies.

-Using a set of predefined Class Based Views your are able to get started after writting just your SQL query.
+Using a set of predefined Class Based Views you are able to get started after writing just your SQL query.

 * Authors: Rémy Hubscher and `contributors
   <https://github.com/novagile/django-chartjs/graphs/contributors>`_